ankitbko/blog/_posts/2025-08-18-prompt-engineering-kv-cache.md

 ### Total Latency: Beyond First Response

 The TTFT improvement was just the beginning.
-When we looked at total request completion time, stable prefixes averaged 4,023ms while perturbed took 5,314ms – a **24.3% improvement** in overall latency.
+When I looked at total request completion time, stable prefixes averaged 4,023ms while perturbed took 5,314ms – a **24.3% improvement** in overall latency.
 This matters because it's not just about how quickly users see something happening, but how quickly they get complete, actionable responses.

 ### Cache Effectiveness: The Secret Behind the Speed

 ![Cache Effectiveness]({{ site.baseurl }}/assets/images/posts/kv-cache/cache-hit.png)

-Here's where the magic really shows: our stable prefix strategy achieved an incredible **85.2% cache hit rate**, reusing an average of 46,059 tokens per request.
+Here's where the magic really shows: my stable prefix strategy achieved an incredible **85.2% cache hit rate**, reusing an average of 46,059 tokens per request.
 Meanwhile, the perturbed prompts?
 A devastating **0% cache hit rate** with zero cached tokens – every single request had to start from computational scratch.

 This isn't just a number – it represents the fundamental difference between leveraging previous work and starting over completely.
 Those 46,000+ cached tokens per request in the stable condition meant the model could skip massive amounts of attention computation and jump straight to processing the unique parts of each request.